School Lunches at

 • Universal Credit – with net earned income of no more than £7,400

-Your child will receive a free dinner from September 2023-July 2024 regardless, however if you are eligible to apply for Free School Meals under the Government’s existing offer, there are other additional benefits to the school worth £1,300 per year.
+Your child will receive a free dinner throughout the school year regardless, however if you are eligible to apply for Free School Meals under the Government’s existing offer, there are other additional benefits to the school worth £1,300 per year.
 That’s extra money to spend on enrichment activities, teacher development, and targeted support for the children that need it most.
 We also operate food vouchers during the holiday for Free School Meal recipients.

 If you think the above applies to you, please complete an application to ensure that the school, and the children continue to receive additional funding by clicking here.

-Children may bring a packed lunch, which should be in a suitable container.
+We are a nut free school and packed lunches must not contain any nuts, sesame, sweets or fizzy drinks.
+Lunches should be in a suitable, named container.
 In the interest of safety we do not allow cans, glass bottles or 'glass type' vacuum flasks.